Frans Hals: Wedding portraits

 The only record of his work in the first decade of his independent activity is an engraving by Jan van de Velde copied from the lost portrait of The Minister Johannes Bogardus.
 Early works by Hals show him as a careful draughtsman capable of great finish yet spirited, such as Two singing boys with a lute and a music book and Banquet of the Officers of the St George Militia (1616).
 The flesh that he painted is pastose and burnished, less clear than it subsequently became.
 Later, he became more effective, displayed more freedom of hand and a greater command of effect.

-During this period, he painted the full-length portrait of Madame van Beresteyn (Louvre) and a full-length portrait of Willem van Heythuyzen leaning on a sword.
+During this period, he painted the full-length portrait of Madame van Beresteyn (Louvre) and a full-length portrait of Willem van Heythuysen posing with a sword.
 Both these pictures are equalled by the other Banquet of the Officers of the St George Militia (with different portraits) and the same militia in 1627 and Banquet of the Officers of the St Hadrian Militia of 1633.
 A similar painting with the date of 1639 suggests some study of Rembrandt masterpieces, and a similar influence is apparent in a group portrait of 1641 representing the regents of the St Elisabeth Gasthuis and in his 1639 portrait of Maria Voogt at Amsterdam.

 From 1620 till 1640, he painted many double portraits of married couples on separate panels, the man on the left panel and his wife on the right panel.
 Only once did Hals portray a couple on a single canvas: Couple in a garden: Wedding portrait of Isaac Abrahamsz.
 Massa and Beatrix van der Laan, (c.
 1622, Rijksmuseum Amsterdam).

 His style changed throughout his life.
-Paintings of vivid color were gradually replaced by pieces where one color dominated: black.
+Paintings of vivid color were gradually replaced by pieces where mostly black came to dominate.
 This was probably due to the sober dress of his Protestant sitters, more than any personal preference.
 One simple way to observe this change is to look at all of the portraits that he painted through the years with his trademark pose leaning over the back of a chair: